-New media platforms—such as Facebook, Twitter, Instagram, and many others—are creating unprecedented possibilities for local and global connectivity.
+Social media platforms such as Instagram, Snapchat, TikTok, and many others have created unprecedented possibilities for local and global connectivity.

-They are changing the very idea of what it means to be a member of a peer culture–and hence what it means to be a bystander
+They have changed the very idea of what it means to be a member of a peer culture — and hence what it means to be a “bystander.”

 But these new and exciting technologies also have created the potential for new types of abuse: cyber-bullying, stalking, online harassment, revenge porn.